KMN Psych Logo

 IEP Psychology Assessment

-Neuropsych testing for IEP is key to setting a student up for success in an academic setting.
-Testing measures a variety of factors with the goal of providing clarity into why you or your child may be having challenges at school — from learning or concentration issues to social or behavioral problems.
-Following testing, our team of experts compile a report of our findings, which gives schools the information they need to create the most effective individualized education plan (IEP) so a student can get the support they need in order to thrive at school.
+Neuropsych testing for IEP is critical to setting a student up for success in an academic setting.
+Testing measures various factors to clarify why you or your child may be having challenges at school — from learning or concentration issues to social or behavioral problems.
+Following testing, our team of experts compile a report of our findings, giving schools the information they need to create the most effective individualized education plan so students can get the support they need to thrive at school.

 What are the signs of a need for a neuropsych evaluation?